shanpriyan/pokedex/README.md

 ## Bundling

 This project uses [webpack](https://webpack.js.org/) for bundling.
-You can use `npm run build` script to generate a production build and `npm run build:dev` script to generate a development build.
-Build will output to `dist` folder.
+- Use `npm run build` script to generate a production build
+- Use `npm run build:dev` script to generate a development build.
+- Build will output to `dist` folder.

 ## Babel